The best bike rides in and around London

 Total distance: 16km

 Take a spin along the Thames and spot the who’s who of London’s riverside landmarks along the National Cycle Network’s Route 4.
 Packed full of highlights – the London Eye, the Globe, Tate Modern – the journey combines quieter roads with traffic-free paths, letting you sightsee to your heart’s content.
-If you’re eyeing this up as a potential date, take it at a leisurely pace and stop off at Borough Market, where you can pretend to know about the provenance of all that posh meat and cheese on offer.
+If you’re eyeing this up as a potential date, take it at a leisurely pace and stop off at Borough Market, where you can pretend to know about the provenance of all that posh meat and cheese.
 Or, if things get competitive, race to the end – first to the steps of The Royal Observatory wins.

 Highlights: How jealous all your friends will be of your Instagram story.

 This not-so-loved stretch of Regent’s Canal – which means less people to dodge on the towpath – takes in three of east London’s parks.
 At Limehouse, jump on the Thames Path towards Islington, passing a vibrant canal community and a few locks along the way.
 You’ll soon come to the narrow green strip of Mile End Park.
 Back on the canal, head northwards to skim the edge of Victoria Park (stopping at the legendary Pavilion Cafe for a Victoria sponge), then follow the signs up to Broadway Market.
 If it’s a Saturday, the market will be in full swing, so jump off your bike to tackle the tourists as you head up this busy thoroughfare into London Fields.

 Highlights: Ending your ride with a refreshing dip in London Fields Lido – not the canal.